projectara/greybus-spec/source/module_interface_lifecycles.rst

   Interface, and shall each have been established by following the sequence defined in :ref:`lifecycles_connection_establishment`.

+- For every non-Control Connection: a set of zero or more Bundles shall be provided.

 If these conditions do not all hold, the procedure shall not be followed.
 The results of following this procedure in this case are undefined.